abhirathod95/travel-blog/src/blog/travel/2019-12-23/Siem_Reap.md

 ![Faces of Bayon Temple](../../../images/Cambodia/Angkor_Wat_4.jpg)

 As we drove from Angkor Wat, we pass through the Southern Gate into Angkor Thom.
-The path leading up to the gate is lined by demons on one side and gods on the other side gripping a snake which makes up the banister, a common feature seen at many of the temples.
+The path leading up to the gate is lined by demons on one side and gods on the other side both gripping a snake which makes up the banister, a common feature seen at many of the temples.

 Within 15 minutes from Angkor Wat, we arrived at Bayon temple with a few minutes to spare.
 The temple opens at 7:30 AM, and by 7:25 there were already 15 of us waiting to be let in.
 Visiting Bayon Temple at this time is simply magical with the morning sunlight coming through the mist and temperatures still bearable enough to not be soaking wet just yet.
 The first thought I had walking in was just how many smiling stone faces are at Bayon Temple?
 The answer to that is 50 in total according to our driver, Yuri.